scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 several other dependencies.
 All of these libraries "matter" in some sense, but we find that often users are importing those packages without even being aware they are being used.
-For instance, we contacted users who appeared to be running Dask jobs at a node count of 100 or greater.
+For instance, when we contacted users who appeared to be running Dask jobs at a node count of 100 or greater, we received several responses like "I'm a bit curious as to why I got this email.
-The following quote is characteristic of several responses:
-"I'm a bit curious as to why I got this email.
 I'm not aware to have used Dask in the past, but perhaps I did it without realizing it."
-Some large-scale jobs may use Python only incidentally for housekeeping operations.
+More generally, large-scale jobs may use Python only incidentally for housekeeping operations.
 Importing a package is not the same as actual use, and use of a package in a job running at scale is not the same as that package actually being used at scale.